Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 **WARNING: DO NOT apply this development setting on a production site or any site accessible to the public, as it is a** **security risk.**

-In addition to the above steps, if you want to set up a development server using apache/nginx, `DJANGO_SETTINGS_MODULE` must be set as a system environment variable to `TraceBase.settings.dev`.
-Note: this only works if all virtual hosts on that machine use this same setting.
-Also note: Using `SetEnv` in the virtual host settings will not work.
+In addition to the above steps, if a development server is desired using apache/nginx, `DJANGO_SETTINGS_MODULE` must be set as a system environment variable with the value `TraceBase.settings.dev`.
+NOTE: This only works if all virtual hosts on that machine use this same setting.
+Also, using `SetEnv` in the virtual host settings will not work.
 This is how we set the environment variable for apache at Princeton:

     vi /lib/systemd/system/httpd.service